Why did I become a Catholic?

 The Bible is full of examples of God's people using the word in reference to others.
 In the New Testament, Stephen calls Abraham our father in Acts 7:2 and the Apostle Paul calls himself father in 1 Corinthians 4:15.

 Even if you had ten thousand guardians in Christ,

 For the sake of argument let's say the prohibition applies to any word in any language that has the same general meaning, such as the English word father.
 It would also have to include dad and daddy.
 I dare say that many of us have called somebody father, dad or daddy many times in our lives and have wished them a happy "Fathers' Day" more than once.
 Did we disobey Jesus?

 How can we honor our father and our mother if we can only address our mother?
 What do we call the guy she married?

 And if you use this verse to bash Catholics, then you'd better use the next verse on yourself if you have called anyone teacher or professor or even instructor or allowed others to refer to you that way.

-Nor are you to be called teachers, for you have one Teacher, the Christ.
+Nor are you to be called teachers,

 Some editions of the NIV use the word instructor which is also commonly used today.